gatewaytofredom/automail/README.md

 #### --hostname
 Sets the Hostname or FQDN to be used in configuration of the mail server.

-If the hostname flag is not set it will use the system hostname if it as a FQDN.
+If the hostname flag is not set the system hostname will be used if it's a FQDN.

 #### --postmaster
 Sets an ailias for the Postmaster required by RFC 2142.
 This can be any user on the system.